What about taking your strategy for LinkedIn to the next level?

 According to statistics from SimilarWeb , LinkedIn was visited over 967 times in 6 months and the visitors spent an average of over 7 minutes on the platform.

-13) 94% of B2B marketers benefit LinkedIn for Content Marketing
+12) 94% of B2B marketers use LinkedIn for Content Marketing

-94% – this is an impressive number, but it is not surprising when you consider that contenton LinkedIn compared to other social networks 3 times trustworthy as.
-So it is the platform to get more attention for your own serious content and to help your own target group!
+94% – this is an impressive number, but it is not surprising when you consider that content on LinkedIn compared to other social networks is 3 times more trustworthy.

-every week.
-Every week, content on LinkedIn is 9 billion viewedtimes.
+Every week, content on LinkedIn is viewed 9 billion times.
 That’s about 36 billion impressions per month and 468 billion impressions per year.
-The probability of being noticed on LinkedIn is therefore very high if you regularly share content!
+The probability of being noticed on LinkedIn is therefore very high if you regularly share content.

-Your eyes should just have lit up … Of the total of over 690 million users and the approx. 310 million monthly active users, onlyshare 3 million content weekly.
+From over 690 million users and around 310 million monthly active users, only 3 million share content weekly.
 That is less than 1% of the monthly active users who collect 9 billion impressions every week.
-I don’t think I even have to tell you why you should start posting weekly on LinkedIn.

 Over half a billion users and less than 0.2% published an article on LinkedIn.
-Simply republish existing content from your own blog on LinkedIn and benefit from a previously unused reach.
-As for the LinkedIn algorithm , native posts posted through this platform seem to get more exposure than external links, making this an even bigger opportunity for your content.
+This means you can republish or repurpose existing content from your own blog on LinkedIn and greatly benefit from it As for the LinkedIn algorithm , native posts posted through this platform seem to get more exposure than external links, making this an even bigger opportunity for your content.

 What makes LinkedIn Articles even more attractive is the fact that most readers are high-level decision makers .
 Not only can you give your content a boost by posting it on LinkedIn, but you can also reach the right people in your target audience at the same time.

 OkDork.com has analyzed viral content on LinkedIn to find out what content works best on the platform.
 These results should lay the foundation for your content.
 The evaluations show that articles with approx. 1900 words are shared the most often.
-So try to write 1700 to 2100 word articles to give your content another boost.
-But keep in mind that you have to deliver qualitative content in this length.
-Content marketing is not a sure-fire success!
+So try to write 1700 to 2100-word articles to give your content another boost.
+But keep in mind that you have to deliver qualitative content at this length.

 OkDork has also found that “How-To” or list posts get almost twice as many views as questions that are posted.
-So if you want to get more views on your content on LinkedIn, focus on content that teaches the reader something, and don’t try to directly engage in a discussion with a possibly complex question.
+So if you want to get more views on your content on LinkedIn, focus on content that teaches the reader something.

 12 Reasons for …